Right-wing politics: Populism

 Right-wing populism is a combination of civic-nationalism, cultural-nationalism and sometimes ethno-nationalism, localism, along with anti-elitism, using populist rhetoric to provide a critique of existing political institutions.
 According to Margaret Canovan, a right-wing populist is "a charismatic leader, using the tactics of politicians' populism to go past the politicians and intellectual elite and appeal to the reactionary sentiments of the populace, often buttressing his claim to speak for the people by the use of referendums".

-In Europe, right-wing populism often takes the form of distrust of the European Union, and of politicians in general, combined with anti-immigrant rhetoric and a call for a return to traditional, national values.
+In Europe, right-wing populism often takes the form of distrust of the European Union (commonly known as Euroscepticism), and of politicians in general, combined with anti-immigrant rhetoric and a call for a return to traditional, national values.
 Daniel Stockemer states, the radical right is, "Targeting immigrants as a threat to employment, security and cultural cohesion".

 In the United States, the Tea Party movement stated that the core beliefs for membership were the primacy of individual liberties as defined by the Constitution of the United States, preference for a small federal government, and respect for the rule of law.
 Some policy positions included opposition to illegal immigration and support for a strong national military force, the right to individual gun ownership, cutting taxes, reducing government spending, and balancing the budget.

 In Indonesia, Islamic populism has a significant impact on right-wing politics.
-This is largely due to the historical context which Islamic organizations had during the 1960s in destroying the Indonesian Communist Party.
-Whilst the party is adopting democratic processes with neo-liberal market economies, socially pluralist positions aren't necessarily adopted.
+This is largely due to the historical context which Islamic organisations had during the 1960s in destroying the Indonesian Communist Party.
+Whilst the party is adopting democratic processes with neo-liberal market economies, socially pluralist positions are not necessarily adopted.
 The Islamic populism in Indonesia has boosted its influence in 1998 after the demise of the Suharto authoritarian regime.
 Islamic populism in Indonesia has similar properties with Islamic populist regimes like in the Middle East, Turkey and North Africa (MENA).
 The emphasis on social justice, pluralism, equality and progressive agendas could be potentially mobilised by Islamic cultural resources.